Slip & Fall Lawyers in Jacksonville, FL

 Slipping, tripping or falling may seem like a simple accident, but it could be the inevitable consequence of a neglectful business, manager or property manager.
 In order to find someone was “negligent” and liable for damages in a slip and fall case, a property owner or the person in charge of managing the property or the area where the incident occurred must have failed to act take reasonable steps or measures to prevent an accident from occurring.

 Simply put, a successful personal injury lawsuit involving a slip and fall must demonstrate that the management knew about a hazardous condition, or should have known, and failed to take action to correct the problem.
-Sometimes negligence can be tough to prove which is why Coker Law has a dedicated team of investigators, researchers and attorneys to put the evidence together and present a solid case.
+Sometimes negligence can be tough to prove which is why Coker Law has a dedicated team of slip and fall lawyers, investigators, researchers to put the evidence together and present a solid case.

 All of these dangerous conditions are typically due to owner negligence and result in injury and liability.
 You can read more about how wet floors created a hazardous situation which resulted in a Jury Verdict of $1.475 Million for the Negligence of Stadium Management in a Slip and Fall Accident.